8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

 - If `offset` is `0`, it'd check the current spot.
 If the cursor's in a gap, it'd return `nil`.

-- If `offset` is `1`, it'd find the next sentence, only returning `nil` if it goes off the edge of the file.
+- If `offset` is `1`, it'd find the next sentence, only returning `nil` if it goes off the start of the buffer.

-- If `offset` is `-1`, it'd find the previous sentence, only returning `nil` if it goes off the edge of the file.
+- If `offset` is `-1`, it'd find the previous sentence, only returning `nil` if it goes off end of the buffer.

 The `opts` table for this function would look something like this: